 This severe condition is most likely to affect women who have bipolar disorder or a history of postpartum psychosis.
 Symptoms, which usually start during the first 3 weeks (as soon as 1 to 2 days) after childbirth, include:

-doctor and get treatment, you are at high risk of suddenly harming yourself or
+Postpartum psychosis is considered an emergency requiring immediate medical treatment.
+If you have any psychotic symptoms, seek emergency help right away.
+Until you tell your doctor and get treatment, you are at high risk of suddenly harming yourself or your baby.

 Symptoms of postpartum depression start in the weeks to months after childbirth, miscarriage, or stillbirth.

 In some cases, symptoms peak after slowly building for 3 or 4 months.

 Fathers of new babies or partners of new moms can also experience postpartum depression.

 Postpartum depression makes it hard for you to function well.
 This includes caring for and bonding with your baby.